vikejs/vike-react/packages/vike-react-apollo/README.md

 #### `+Loading.ts`

 If you set `Loading` to `false`, the component is not wrapped with a `Suspense`.
-You can define a page-level loading component by creating `+Loading.ts`:
+You can define a page-level loading component by defining the `Loading` config:
 ```ts
 // +Loading.tsx